Fly-killing device: History

 The abeyance of insects by use of short horsetail staffs and fans is an ancient practice, dating back to the Egyptian pharaohs.
 The earliest flyswatters were in fact nothing more than some sort of striking surface attached to the end of a long stick.
-An early patent on a commercial flyswatter was issued in 1900 to Robert R. Montgomery who called it a fly-killer.
+An early patent on a commercial flyswatter was issued in 1900 to a Union Army veteran from Decatur, Illinois named Robert R. Montgomery, who called it a fly-killer.

 Montgomery sold his patent to John L. Bennett, a wealthy inventor and industrialist who made further improvements on the design.

 The origin of the name "flyswatter" comes from Dr. Samuel Crumbine, a member of the Kansas board of health, who wanted to raise public awareness of the health issues caused by flies.
 He was inspired by a chant at a local Topeka softball game: "swat the ball".
 In a health bulletin published soon afterwards, he exhorted Kansans to "swat the fly".
 In response, a schoolteacher named Frank H. Rose created the "fly bat", a device consisting of a yardstick attached to a piece of screen, which Crumbine named "the flyswatter".